guiguidxhb/ADSRC/README.md

 #### 3. Model
 - The testing model used in this system can get from "Baidu Netdisk": https://pan.baidu.com/s/1TrPIBL7_VTTO9e5G5nhjsw with Enter Code: w7fi
+- Please place the models at "use_opti" dir.

 ## 📦 Run
 - Run the file "main.py" in "use_opti" dir to get classication results and diameter measument tabel recorded in excel file.